hobbsAU/docker-borgmatic/README.md

   hobbsau/borgmatic --list
 ```

-### Initialization
+### Initialisation

-Before you can create backups with borgmatic, you first need to initialize a
+Before you can create backups with borgmatic, you first need to initialise a
 Borg repository so you have a destination for your backup archives.
 (But skip
 this step if you already have a Borg repository.)
 To create a repository, run
 a command like the following: